kisslinux/kisslinux.github.io/site/pages/install.md

 # config, enabling anything extra you may need.
 #
 # NOTE: You may need 'ncurses' to run 'menuconfig'.
-#       Run 'kiss build ncurses && kiss install ncurses'.
+#       Run 'kiss b ncurses && kiss i ncurses'.
 -> make menuconfig

 # Store the generated config for reuse later.